 Accelerated growth through geographical expansion and new products

 Glycorex aims for accelerated growth in India, Mexico and Turkey, countries with the greatest growth potential for kidney transplants from living donors.
-Glycosorb® ABO was recently approved in Turkey and sales activities as well as initiatives to include blood group incompatible transplants in the cost reimbursement system have already started.
 For the growth markets India, Mexico and Turkey alone, the estimated annual potential is between 125 and 185 million Swedish Kronor for Glycosorb® ABO.

 The US is the world’s largest market for kidney transplants with an estimated annual potential of 120-160 million Swedish Kronor for Glycosorb® ABO.
 The new national targets of doubling the number of kidney transplants over the next decade to reduce increasing costs of dialysis, and the fact that the current system for pairing donors with recipients is not effective, make a launch in the US attractive.
 For a successful US commercialization, in addition to regulatory approval from the FDA, Glycosorb® ABO needs to be included in cost reimbursement systems.
 Furthermore, local studies are important and Glycorex has already contacts with hospitals in the US who are interested in assisting in this area.
-Covid-19 has delayed our registration work and we are working to resume this in 2021.
+The registration work, which has been delayed due to the COVID-19 pandemic, will become a priority area going forward.

 The company’s new UBP product can easily be used to produce universal blood plasma.
 With the UBP product, blood banks and transfusion clinics get the possibility to ensure availability of the right blood plasma, thereby increasing the safety of blood transfusions as well as improving warehousing and logistics.
 The UBP product was CE-marked in June 2020 and a launch has started with the strategy of allowing selected key customers to start using the product, laying the foundation for a continued successful and broad introduction.